 The customer, Aidan O'Neill may choose to make a payment towards his account at this stage in which case press the green 'Make a Payment' button otherwise press the 'New Sale' button.
 You can also email him a statement at this point.

-Aidan wants to pay £20 towards her account so select an item in the cart that is more than £20.
+Aidan wants to pay £20 towards his account so select an item in the cart that is more than £20.
 In this case select the 'Power Rangers Figure' and tap on the green 'Pay Total' button at the bottom of the cart and the tender type popup will appear.